The SEARCH function returns search results in JSON format, sorted by relevance.

 field_weight_list = field_weight [, field_weight]*

--- No spaces are allowed between field_name, ^, and number
+-- No spaces are allowed between field_name, ^, and number.

 field_weight = "field_name[^number]"

--- Feature ranking expression structure
+-- Feature sorting expression structure

 rank_feature = "rank_feature" : {rank_feature_condition_list}